Boost your close rate with AI call coaching

 4. A clear next-steps strategy

 Google’s free NotebookLM tool lets you analyze up to 50 sales call transcripts simultaneously, uncovering patterns you might miss when reviewing calls individually.
-Start by uploading your last 5 successful sales call transcripts to NotebookLM and ask: “What common phrases or techniques appear in all of these successful calls?”
-You’ll get instant insights you can share with your team today.
+Start by uploading your last five successful sales call transcripts to NotebookLM and ask: “What common phrases or techniques appear in all of these successful calls?”
+You will get instant insights you can share with your team today.

 If your team follows a specific sales methodology like Challenger, SPIN, MEDDIC, or Hedgehog, you can customize AI analysis to reinforce these frameworks.
-Here’s an example prompt for the Challenger framework:
+Here is an example prompt for the Challenger framework:

 Role: You are a sales coach specialized in the Challenger Sales methodology.